Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 Neither man ventured an answer.

 “This is not your personal playground.
 We have unit readiness to consider, and the men whose workouts you interrupted today are going to have to make up the difference later.
-All because the NCO in charge of physical training---that’s *you,* Technical Sergeant Arés---decided to *interrupt* them to take care of a personal squabble.
+All because the NCO in charge of physical training - that’s *you,* Technical Sergeant Arés - decided to *interrupt* them to take care of a personal squabble.
 Can you tell me why, exactly, you felt it necessary to *literally* beat your senior NCO to within an inch of his life?”

 “I ain’t hurt all that bad, sir,” Firth said loyally.